Steven Barrett, et al.

 The five metre (16ft) wingspan glider-like plane has no

-silent.
-Instead, an 'ionic wind' of colliding electrically charged
+completely silent.
+Instead, an 'ionic wind' of colliding

-air molecules provides the thrust needed to make it fly
+electrically charged air molecules provides the thrust needed to

 The test aircraft carries an array of thin wires strung beneath